 - ACT Human Rights and Discrimination Commissioner – can investigate complaints about unlawful discrimination, vilification and sexual harassment in a wide range of areas, including sport.
 The Commissioner provides a free, confidential conciliation process as well as training, resources and information about human rights and discrimination law.

 - Children & Young People Commissioner (CYPC) – can investigate complaints about services for children and young people and provides advice regarding resolving concerns.
 The Commissioner can also assist clubs and associations to strengthen their policies and procedures and provides Child Safe Child Friendly training.

-Office of Regulatory Services (Working with Vulnerable People Scheme)
+Access Canberra (Working with Vulnerable People Scheme)

 You Can Play

 You Can Play – a national anti-homophobia in sport campaign that promotes that athletes should be judged on their ability, attitude and effort, not on whether they are gay or straight.
 It was created by Play by the Rules and is based on the highly successful You Can Play project in the United States

 This project aims to increase awareness of sexual and gender diversity, promote safe and inclusive sport and recreation environments and develop a flexible model of engagement that can be adapted for other sporting codes and their governing bodies.

 This national campaign aims to promote a clear understanding in the Australian community of what racism is, and how it can be prevented and reduced.
 Play by the Rules has partnered with the campaign and produced a powerful TV Community Service Announcement (CSA) which is available via the Play by the Rules website.